EricBanker12/manifest-generator/README.md

 ### Instructions
 Edit `manifest-generator.js` to:
 * Force unix line endings (default: true)
-* Remove old/unfound manifest defs (default: false)
+* Remove old/unfound manifest defs (default: true)
 * Add `"disableAutoUpdate": false` to module.json (default: true)

 Use one of the following methods to create/update your module's `manifest.json`.